 and with my name you can Google me to assure yourself that I am a real person - and that I am not going to catfish you.
 Obviously Googling me also tells you a lot more about who I am than this profile ever could!
 Despite my digital footprint I can assure you I am really normal.

-I garden like a fiend, am a voracious reader, am sustainable, organic and eco-friendly, can stretch a roasting chicken further than anyone might believe possible, enjoy open water swimming, cycling, sailing, impromptu road trips and travel.
-Prowling through antique shops (scavenger hunt as art form) and museums, adore the opera as well as good old fashioned rock and roll.
-If I haven't scared you off with this disclaimer (my feet are cold) then you are exactly the kind of man I will genuinely appreciate.
+I am a voracious reader, garden like a fiend and am largely sustainable, organic and eco-friendly.
+I can stretch a roasting chicken further than anyone might believe possible.
+I enjoy open water swimming, cycling, sailing, impromptu road trips to 'no where' and travel to places that are not humid and hot.
+I love prowling through antique shops and museums, adore the opera as well as good old fashioned rock and roll.
+If I haven't scared you off with this disclaimer (my feet are cold and despite thick socks need you to keep them warm) then you are exactly the kind of man I will genuinely appreciate.

 Before leaving the United States (July 2015) I sold most of my things and put the balance in storage.
-I find myself ready for almost anything the universe offers - I would LOVE to enjoy a cup of tea, a glass of very good red wine or a lovely Single Malt Scotch and conversation with you to explore possibilities.
+I am in the contemporary term a 'digital nomad' and find myself ready for almost anything the universe offers - I would LOVE to enjoy a cup of tea, a glass of very good red wine or a lovely Single Malt Scotch and conversation with you to explore possibilities.

 The RIGHT MAN is NOT MARRIED nor seeking a polyamorous relationship, nor does he smoke, do drugs, or drink more than modestly.
 Guys with a dog a serious plus.